- Not every VPN provider lets you pay in cryptocurrencies such as Bitcoin, forcing you to use a traditional payment method that identifies you.

 A common misconception is that Bitcoin is anonymous.
 In fact, the sender, receiver, and amount of every transaction are recorded in the blockchain, a digital public ledger of all cryptocurrency transactions on the Bitcoin network.
 Whether you use a VPN or not, the blockchain will record your wallet address, the wallet address of the recipient or sender, and how much bitcoin was transferred.
 That means your purchase of a VPN with Bitcoin can still be traced back to you.

-If you want to spend your Bitcoin anonymously, check out our guide on how to mix Bitcoin.
-We explain how to use Tor Browser to hide your IP address, create burner email accounts on Mailinator, and ultimately tumble Bitcoin to hide its origin.
+If you want to spend your Bitcoin anonymously, check out this guide on how to mix Bitcoin.
+It explains how to use Tor Browser to hide your IP address, create burner email accounts on Mailinator, and ultimately tumble Bitcoin to hide its origin.

 How to unblock Bitcoin sites and apps